 2. UNDERSTAND ALL OF THE COSTS

 One big difference between buying and selling real estate are the affiliated costs.
-When buying a home, you luck out because your agent’s commission is paid for by the seller.
+When buying a house in Toronto, you luck out because your agent’s commission is paid for by the seller.
 However, when you become the seller, you’re faced with this added expense.
 Commission fees will vary but the standard is about 5% (2.5% to your agent and 2.5% to the buyer’s agent).

 It’s no secret that your agent will earn a percentage of your sale price but be sure to do the math ahead of time.
 If you’re selling your Toronto home for one million dollars, that 5% equates to $50,000 you’ll need to deduct from those earnings.
 That’s not all, you’ll also be paying taxes on that commission.
 So the $50,000 you’re paying in commissions is actually $56,500.